""

 If you have an extreme thirst and frequent urination, consult a doctor immediately.

-AVP hormone controls the water level in the body by handling the urine amount the kidneys produce.
-In DI, AVP fails to regulate your body's water level and lets excessive urine be produced and passed out from the body.
+• The AVP hormone controls the body's water level by handling the amount of urine the kidneys produce.
+In DI, AVP fails to regulate the body's water level and lets excessive urine be produced and passed out.

 Individuals of all generations can develop diabetes insipidus.
 The risk factors are as follows: